roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-03 ****** byTheTalkMan© I was extra pissed when the hick tow truck driver started putting the moves on me as he drove me back into town after waiting for three fucking hours on the highway while this dipshit tried to find me.
+I was extra pissed when the hick tow truck driver started putting the moves on me as he drove me back into town after waiting for three fucking hours on the highway while this dipshit tried to find me.
 And the 90 minute drive back into town was a fucking treat.
 Listening to his idiotic ramblings and stories, listening to his horrible country music, and smelling the wonderful smells he gave off.

  It took two hours for the ninety minute drive, and the sun was beginning to rise as I finally got a taxi home.
 I needed to wash up, change my clothes, change my underwear, and verify that that little bitch that caused all this was out of my house.